 Nearly 44 percent of Avanade’s respondents say they lack budget outside of the IT department for transformation.
 Do they have the money to replace the system?
 As a rule, modernization is the cheaper option, so if you lack the budget for that, you certainly don’t have the money to develop an entirely new solution.
 However, simply having enough money to invest in the software system re-platforming doesn’t mean you will be able to pull it off.

 Legacy modernization approaches from A to Z. Learn how to develop a succesfull modernization strategy for your business.

 In some cases, computers that are obsolete at first glance happen to cope the best.
 NASA’s computer hardware onboard the Orion runs on two IBM PowerPC 750X single-core processors.
 These dinosaur chips have been in use since 2002, and they are no faster than modern smartphones.
 But despite this, NASA uses them, and it’s not because of budget constraints.
 The thing is, IBM computers are reliable, and that is the most crucial requirement in space.

-As we’ve seen, there are many reasons that often prevent companies from investing in modernization.
-However, at some point all outdated systems must be renewed, and there are five key signs that indicate you need to do it right now.
+As we’ve seen in legacy systems examples, there’re many reasons to prevent companies from investing in modernization.
+However, at some point, all outdated systems must be renewed, and there are five key signs that indicate you need to do it right now.
 Read 5 TELLTALE SIGNS THAT SHOWS IT’S TIME FOR SOFTWARE MODERNIZATION to discover them.